-In addition to her fabulous work as a photographer, Stohl worked for NASA as a web-designer in the early days of the internet, is a watch collector, and is an increasingly prolific publisher of photo books through the company she co-founded with legendary photographer David J. Carol, Peanut Press.
+Beyond her fabulous photography, Stohl has worked for NASA as a web-designer in the early days of the internet, is a watch collector, and is an increasingly prolific publisher of photo books through the company she co-founded with legendary photographer David J. Carol, Peanut Press.
 With Peanut Press, Stohl and Carol have made it their mission to produce photo books that are crafted with care, crafted to provide the work of great photographers with a great tactile experience, and crafted to complement the work they’re presenting in a way that’s sadly uncommon in the digital age.
 It’s a passion project for the duo of photographers and a space for them to foster the creative gifts of other photographers that they dig.
 And it’s a company well-aligned with C + T’s ethos as we believe that in an increasingly disposable world, things made with that kind of care and attention to detail that Peanut Press puts into their releases is more important than ever.

 In the following interview, Ashly Stohl gets deep on her unexpected background and point of entry into photography, her philosophies as a photographer, publisher, lifelong student of design, and discusses her design-first, “freestyle” approach to watch collecting.